-The trust consists of an equally dollar weighted portfolio of stocks of companies in the Dow Jones Industrial Average ("DJIA") that have the highest dividend yields on January 9, 2023 (the "Security Selection Date") and hold them for approximately 15 months.
+The trust consists of an equally dollar weighted portfolio of stocks of companies in the Dow Jones Industrial Average ("DJIA") that have the highest dividend yields on January 10, 2024 (the "Security Selection Date") and hold them for approximately 15 months.

 The sponsor believes that dividends play an important part in total return and that stocks that have higher dividend yields may also be undervalued.
 The sponsor also believes that blue chip stocks that are undervalued have the potential for higher total returns over time.
-As a result of this strategy, the trust is concentrated in the information technology sector.
+As a result of this strategy, the trust invests significantly in the consumer products sector.